Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough

 To Bates and others, the knowledge that stricter regulations would result in fewer miner deaths is only proof that there’s more work to be done.

-This article is republished from the Pennsylvania Capital-Star, a sister publication of the Kentucky Lantern and part of the nonprofit States Newsroom network of free news services.
+Pennsylvania Capital-Star is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Pennsylvania Capital-Star maintains editorial independence.
+Contact Editor Kim Lyons for questions: info@penncapital-star.com.
+Follow Pennsylvania Capital-Star on Facebook and Twitter.

-The post Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough appeared first on Kentucky Lantern.
+The post Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough appeared first on West Virginia Watch.